-The IFP says its supporters held election officials and ANC members hostage after apparently seeing ballot boxes being loaded into a strange car.
+The IFP says its supporters held election officials and ANC members hostage in Alexandra.
+(M&G)

 Inkatha Freedom Party (IFP) supporters held election officials and ANC members hostage in Alexandra, north of Johannesburg, on Thursday, the party said.

 IFP secretary general Sbongile Nkomo said ballot boxes at the Women for Peace voting station were apparently loaded into a strange car.

 This led to IFP members holding election officials and ANC members hostage.

 “The matter was resolved and there is peace and calm in Alexandra,” Nkomo said.

 She said the IFP would file an objection with the Independent Electoral Commission (IEC) on the matter.
 Nkomo added that the IFP was satisfied with the votes it had accumulated so far.